 To maintain the area’s reputation as such a desirable production location, the Orlando Film Commission works with our locally based location scouts, to ensure they are aware of any and all location updates throughout our region.
 It is these location scouts that present our area to productions that come to town – everything from independent short films to commercials and large features.

-“Location scouts have a specific eye for noticing things that may intrigue a producer – anything from an old abandoned barn to beautiful rolling hills, even street design and stop sign layout – nearly everything that the every man passes by on a daily basis has the potential to star in a film production of some kind,” said Sheena Fowler, Director of Business Development and the Orlando Film Commissioner.
+“Location scouts have a specific eye for noticing things that may intrigue a producer – anything from an old abandoned barn to beautiful rolling hills, even street design and stop sign layout – nearly everything that the every man passes by on a daily basis has the potential to star in a film production of some kind,” said Sheena Fowler, the Orlando Film Commissioner.

-This year alone, Lake County has hosted permitted film projects including a national commercial for Allegra allergy medication, part of Tommy Hilfiger’s national 2015 print campaign, ESPN2’s BattleFrog College Championship and HGTV’s hit series “Lakefront Bargain Hunt."
-In all, the Orlando Film Commission has worked on a total of 178 projects and permitted 429 production days in the region this fiscal year.
+Lake County has hosted permitted film projects including a national commercial for Allegra allergy medication, part of Tommy Hilfiger’s national 2015 print campaign, ESPN2’s BattleFrog College Championship and HGTV’s hit series “Lakefront Bargain Hunt."

-Despite a little rain, the scouts were enthralled with each destination they encountered in Lake County including Alexander Springs, the area around Astor on the St. Johns River, the old abandoned Leesburg High School across the street from the gorgeous Saint James Episcopal Church, the sprawling Grand Oaks Resort and equestrian center (pictured above), the beautiful Wooten Park in Tavares and the Historic Mount Dora, just to name a few.
+Despite a little rain, the scouts were enthralled with Lake County's film options including Alexander Springs, the area around Astor on the St. Johns River, the old abandoned Leesburg High School across the street from the gorgeous Saint James Episcopal Church, the sprawling Grand Oaks Resort and equestrian center (pictured above), the beautiful Wooten Park in Tavares and the Historic Mount Dora, just to name a few.
 The beauty of Lake County continued to unfold itself and keep the location scouts’ heads spinning with possibilities for future productions.

 "Once again the film office has taken the time to reach out to surrounding counties to provide a tour of great locations for filming," said Holly Roark, a Central Florida location scout.
 "I am always grateful to make new location contacts and see locations that would take a lot of precious time to find on my own.”